United Right Alliance: Composition

 The table below lists the parties in the alliance.
 The alliance currently holds a total of 23 seats in the 163 seat Senate of Romania, 57 seats in the 330 seat Chamber of Deputies, and 10 seats out of the 33 Romanian seats of the European Parliament.

 Parliament of Romania

-The vote percentage comes from the parties which contested in the 2020 Romanian parliamentary election.
+The vote percentage comes from the parties which contested the 2020 Romanian parliamentary election.